 Caroline Cantelon, Sales Management, Philips Speech North America:

-Over the last almost 2 years many organizations have implemented technologies that have made it much easier for staff to work remotely.
+Over the last 2 and a half years many organizations have implemented technologies that have made it much easier for staff to work remotely.
 These include cloud technologies and hosted solutions that can be accessed from anywhere.
 In addition, platforms such as Zoom and Microsoft Teams have become the norm in providing a way to communicate and hold meetings with a face to face component.
 Many organizations have realized that implementing these technologies has proven to provide efficiency while offering a hybrid working solution to staff.

 This has allowed many to be using commute time more effectively as well as offering better work-life balance.
 Although many of these technologies took some time to take hold and implement, many organizations now realize the overhead associated with office space may indeed be reduced in the future.
 It has been said by many company leaders that while we were not prepared for remote work nor had we entertained the idea previous to COVID, we cannot deny that technology has offered us many options to provide staff while still maintaining productivity in a changing world.